-When you decide to take an Executive MBA, you’re making a huge investment in your future.
+When you decide to take an Executive MBA or a Global Executive MBA, you’re making a huge investment in your future.
 You’re also deciding to invest significant time, money and energy.
-This is the advice our current participants have, if you’re considering an EMBA right now.
+This is the advice our current participants have, if you’re considering an EMBA or a GEMBA right now.

 Owner & Managing Director, Think Innovation